Zumba in the Philippines

 Zumba is a fitness program founded by Colombian dancer Beto Pérez in 2001.
 Ever since then, the program spread worldwide, with multiple countries catering to the program.
 Zumba later landed in the Philippines in 2011.
 Multiple events surfaced after the introduction, with a 2023 event breaking a Guinness World Record for the most participants in a Zumba class.

 History

 Background

 In the Philippines, many people are diagnosed with diseases and health risks, including the local standard “thin is beautiful”, pushing many to lose weight.
-Multiple fitness trends surfaced the Philippines, with the previous trend being Tae Bo introduced in the 2000's.
+Multiple fitness trends surfaced the Philippines, with the previous trend being Tae Bo introduced in the 2000s.